 On the positive side, Character is a fantastic business.
-Stockopedia rates it 91, and this is fully deserved based on historic results and there is really little to fault about it and we can take our pick from many positive factors: growing profits, great cash conversion, solid balance sheet, strong cash position, great margins, generous dividend, buying back shares.
+Stockopedia rates it 91, and this is fully deserved based on historic results.
+There is really little to fault about it and we can take our pick from many positive factors: growing profits, great cash conversion, solid balance sheet, strong cash position, great margins, generous dividend, buying back shares.

-The business model indicates a relatively capital light business, with not many expenses being treated as capital expenditure.
+The business model indicates a relatively capital light business.
+Not many expenses are being treated as capital expenditure.
 Character sub-contracts production out to China and does not own any factories.
-This can make some sense, as absolute quality is not particularly important and ownership of production may not necessarily bring any benefits.
+This can make some sense.
+Absolute quality is not particularly important and ownership of production may not necessarily bring any benefits.

-However, such metrics are backward looking, and the share price is forward looking: just how much will the loss of Peppa Pig affect Character, and will this loss be able to mitigated?
+However, such metrics are backward looking, and the share price is forward looking.
+Just how much will the loss of Peppa Pig affect Character, and will this loss be able to be mitigated?

 We do not have much information on this as the segment reporting does not drive down that far, but a clip from the Annual Report reveals: